svewap/nnrestapi/Documentation/Annotations/Annotations/25_Distiller.rst

 sensitive data to be passed to the frontend or to reduce the complexity or depth of the returned JSON.

+**There are two ways to solve this:**

+-  Write a :ref:`custom Distiller <annotations_distiller_custom>` to post-process the array before it is returned to the frontend.

+-  Define :ref:`global Distillers <annotations_distiller_global>` on a per-model base using the TypoScript setup.

+.. _annotations_distiller_custom:

 Writing a custom Distiller
 ~~~~~~~~

-By defining a custom ``Distiller`` this is pretty simple.
-The basic syntax is:
+A Custom Distiller is a method that receives the data array after the Models, ObjectStorages etc.
+were converted.
+It can manipulate the array by removing, converting or adding fields.
+It returns the modified array, which is then converted to a JSON and sent to the frontend.

+**The basic syntax is:**

 .. code-block:: php

    @Api\Distiller( \My\Extension\Distiller\Name::class )

-Let's write an example Distiller that removes the password from the resulting JSON before sending it
+Let's write an example Distiller that **removes the password** from the JSON before it gets sent
 to the frontend.

 First, set a Distiller in your REST Api Endpoint using the ``@Api\Distiller()`` annotation: